devmedtz/whmcs-tigopesa/README.md

 ## INSTALLATION INSTRUCTIONS TIGOPESA WHMCS

-The whmcs-tigopesa gateway module requires the use of modified templates that are provided with this distribution.

 ### Please follow the instructions below to setup the whmcs-tigopesa gateway module.

 Download zipped file, Upload & Extract whmcs-tigopesa folder to your whmcs's modules/gateways folder.